Youngkin woos Hispanic voters with an anti-socialism message

 A poll conducted by the conservative advocacy group Freedom Works in connection with the Bullfinch Group found that education, crime and safety, and the economy ranked as the top issues for Hispanic voters.

-The poll, which surveyed 804 Hispanic and Latino voters between Aug.
+The poll, which surveyed 804 Hispanic and Latino voters from Aug.
 17-24, also found that nearly 8 in 10 respondents favored a free market economy over “the rise of socialism in America.”

-Other GOP candidates in the state are using a similar playbook.
+Other Republican candidates in the state are using a similar playbook.

-State Del.
-Jason Miyares, the GOP nominee for Virginia attorney general, said the Democrats’ socialist policies are driving Hispanic voters to Republicans.
+State Delegate Jason Miyares, the Republican nominee for Virginia attorney general, said Democrats’ socialist policies are driving Hispanic voters to Republicans.

-“I think as the Democratic Party has gotten more woke and more far to the left, the more it has helped us,” said Mr. Miyares, who is the first Cuban American elected to the Virginia General Assembly.
+“I think as the Democratic Party has gotten more woke and more far to the left, the more it has helped us,” said Mr. Miyares, the first Cuban American elected to the Virginia General Assembly.

 On the campaign trail, he has been sharing the story of how his mother escaped communist Cuba when she was 19 years old.